jeffhung/rpm.make/README.md

 These rpm-* make targets help you automate the process to create RPM packages.

-  rpm-help              - show this help message rpm-pack PKG_NAME=%   - create the RPM package called % rpm-spec RPM_SRCRPM=% - rip out the spec file from source RPM
+  rpm-help              - show this help message rpm-pack RPM_NAME=%   - create the RPM package called % rpm-spec RPM_SRCRPM=% - rip out the spec file from source RPM

 For example, use the following command to create the libpng RPM: